 Accessing your files on the server

 After you have set up file access, you can access the files of your staging site in the webroot folder (listed on the Website Details page).
 Please note that live and staging sites are isolated from each other and use different SFTP ports.

 Copy files from production to staging (or vice versa)

 If you made any changes on the live site after creating the staging site, you can simply update the staging site with the “Copy to staging” button shown below.
 It will only copy files changed, which can save a lot of time.

 Delete staging site

-If you for some reason want to delete your staging site, you can do so safely by clicking the Delete button, which is highlighted in the screenshot above.
+If you for some reason want to delete your staging site, you can do so safely by clicking the Edit Website Details button for your website, then click Delete.

 Deleting a staging site is completely safe to do, it will not affect your live site.

 Note: If you delete your live site, then your staging site will also be deleted automatically.